-The CDRC encourages creativity and welcomes new ideas.
-Projects subject to the guidelines must receive review and approval by the CDRC.
-The CDRC must approve proposed projects within the CDRA before a building permit, if required, will be issued.
+The QDRC encourages creativity and welcomes new ideas.
+Projects subject to the guidelines must receive review and approval by the QDRC.
+The QDRC must approve proposed projects within the QDRA before a building permit, if required, will be issued.
 Violations of the review or construction implementation process can result in citations and fines.

-The proposed design review modifications have been developed in response to community surveys and property owner/merchant comments gathered between 1992-96 by the Chester Main Street Committee sponsored by the Chester Chamber of Commerce which supports the need for improved community enhancement.
-The design review area and design guidelines will provide a mechanism for improved community enhancement.
-The guidelines and design review area are consistent with the continuing efforts of the Chester Chamber of Commerce to make visual improvements to Chester including the Old Town area.
+The proposed design review modifications have been developed in response to community surveys and property owner/merchant comments gathered 1989-91 by the Quincy Main Street program which supported the need for improved community enhancement.
+These design guidelines and expanded design review area will provide a mechanism for improved community enhancement.
+The Guidelines and design review area are consistent with continuing Main Street Chamber efforts to make visual improvements to Quincy including the East Main Street (East Quincy) area.
 They are also generally consistent with Plumas Corporation (now including the County Chamber of Commerce) efforts regarding tourism marketing.

-The intention of these guidelines is to provide a basis by which property owners, designers, contractors, and CDRC members may judge appropriate physical changes throughout Chester's Main Street commercial corridor.
-It is hoped that these expanded will be of assistance during the building, public space, and landscape design process without being overly cumbersome or costly for the parties involved.
+The intention of these guidelines is to provide a basis by which property owners, designers, contractors, and QDRC members may judge appropriate physical changes throughout Quincy's Main Street commercial corridor as well as within the existing downtown historic residential district.
+These guidelines embody extensive changes to the older, more vague pre-1992 guidelines.
+These guidelines reduce certain ambiguity found in the previous guidelines.
+It is hoped that these expanded guidelines will be of assistance during the building, public space, and landscape design process without being overly cumbersome or costly for the parties involved.

-These guidelines are presented on behalf of those concerned about maintaining and improving the appearance of our community and on behalf of those concerned about community development and economic diversification in the Chester area.
+These guidelines are presented on behalf of those concerned about maintaining and improving the appearance of our community and on behalf of those concerned about community development and economic diversification in the Quincy area.
 With increased attention in the design and subsequent construction process, the beauty, economic potential, and unique character of our area will be reflected in the quality of our built environment.